systemjs/systemjs/docs/config-api.md

 Sets the module name of the transpiler plugin to be used for loading ES6 modules.

 Represents a module name for `SystemJS.import` that must resolve to a valid plugin that supports transpilation of ES modules.

+### warnings
+Type: `Boolean`
+Default: `false`

+Enables the output of warnings to the console, including deprecation messages.

 #### wasm
 Type: `Boolean`